Tree Protection Bylaw

 The City’s Tree Protection Bylaw No. 8057 generally prohibits the cutting or removal of any tree larger than 20 cm (7-7/8 inches) in diameter at breast height (dbh - measured at 1.4m or 4'7" above the ground) without a permit.

-Key elements of the Bylaw are summarized in the following Bulletins:
+Key elements of the Bylaw are summarized in the following Bulletins (in pdf format):

-The Arborist Report is now available to view/download/print:
+The Arborist Report, and Site Supervision and Post Construction Impact Report are now available to view/download/print: